Build It Forward And Get Double Your Money’s Worth of Rent Credit

 We ask those who wish to live here to build simply and not display extravagance.
 We live among people in the country who do not have the means to live luxuriously, so we like to keep things humble.

 Everything here is modern, functional, and very comfortable, and the buildings are beautiful, solid, and very nice!
-You don’t have to spend a lot of money on fancy architecture to feel that you live in heaven!
+You don’t have to spend a lot of money on fancy architecture to feel like you live in heaven!
 Make it beautiful, but without financial displays.

 Size of the House